Comments (2) 12:00 AM posted by admin |

 Washtenaw County is touting their Wireless Washtenaw initiative by saying they will be bringing free wireless at dial-up speeds to everyone in the County.
 If you live in some place like Chelsea, your only choice for highspeed internet access is from one of Steve Pierce’s New Mexico-based companies OpAve Internet.
 Let’s be honest here for a second, I’m paying more than $40 a month to Comcast so I can have occassional speeds of 6Mbps downstream.
 Even though we live in the cradle of technological wonder here in Washtenaw County, we are woefully behind the game when it comes to broadband.
 Something needs to be done.
 Places like South Korea are blanketed by what they call “infinite bandwidth.”
 Ninety percent of all homes in South Korea have broadband compared to only 30% here in the United States which ranks 16th in the world.

 Will HB 6456 make all of my dreams come true and help Governor Granholm realize her dream of making Michigan a high-tech leader?
 I dunno.
 There are some questions that need answered, but this bill has potential.
-It needs some tweaking and shouldn’t be passed in it’s current form, but if we are going to move Michigan ahead, we can’t be so myopic as to only focus only local issues while ignoring the greater good.
+It needs some tweaking and shouldn’t passed in current form, but to move Michigan ahead, can’t myopic as focus only local issues while ignoring the greater good.

-Regardless, I’m going to call Senator Brater and encourage her to vote no on HB 6456.
-It wouldn’t kill you if you did the same.
+Regardless, to call Senator Brater and encourage her to vote no on HB 6456.
+It wouldn’t kill you same.
 Call her toll-free at 866.305.0318.
-The State Senate isn’t voting on this until the 29th, so do your part.
+The State Senate isn’t voting on this until the 29th, your part.